Massachusetts Department of Early Education and CareUsing Torsh TALENT to explore a peer based coaching model in Pre-K and Early Childhood Education

 In Their Own Words:

-“Torsh’s video-based observation and feedback platform was selected by the PAC program through a competitive bid process as a means of enabling the state of MA to quickly and efficiently scale its peer coaching model across the state at a reasonable cost.
-We have been incredibly pleased with our relationship with the Torsh team and we fully expect that they will continue to meet and exceed our expectations as we deploy their platform.”
+“TORSH Talent’s video-based observation and feedback platform was selected by the PAC program through a competitive bid process as a means of enabling the state of MA to quickly and efficiently scale its peer coaching model across the state at a reasonable cost.
+We have been incredibly pleased with our relationship with the TORSH Talent team and we fully expect that they will continue to meet and exceed our expectations as we deploy their platform.”

 – Judy Battista, M. Ed., Early Education & Care Specialist, IEPD, PAC Project Manager